yegorsokolov/MT5/README.md

 > Python 3.11.9 so the Windows installer download continues to succeed.

 Both `mt5linux==0.1.7` (Python 3.10) and `mt5linux==0.1.9` (Python 3.11) vendor
 the same dependency set, including a hard pin on `packaging==21.2`.
-The constraint files therefore keep `packaging` at that version for non-Windows interpreters in the supported `3.10`–`3.11` range so pip satisfies the wheel metadata without a resolver conflict, while allowing `packaging==23.2` on Windows or Python 3.12+ where the mt5linux bridge is not installed.
-When upgrading mt5linux revisit `constraints.txt`, `constraints-mt5linux.txt` and `mt5linux-lock.txt` together to ensure the packaging pin continues to match the vendor requirements before raising the upper interpreter bound.
-The Ubuntu bootstrap now installs the core `requirements.nomt5.txt` (or `requirements.txt`) set without the bridge constraint, installs only `rpyc` into the primary `.venv`, then replays the locked bridge dependencies from `mt5linux-lock.txt` inside a dedicated `.mt5linux-venv`.
-This prevents pip from backtracking unrelated packages such as `jupyter_server` on hosts that already ship JupyterLab while keeping the legacy bridge isolated from the rest of the project dependencies.
+To stop the resolver from backtracking the main `.venv`, the core requirement sets now omit `mt5linux` entirely and install only the modern scientific stack (including `rpyc`, which the Linux client uses to speak to the bridge).
+When you upgrade mt5linux revisit `constraints-mt5linux.txt` and `mt5linux-lock.txt` together to keep the vendor pins aligned before raising the supported Python series.
+The Ubuntu bootstrap refreshes `.venv` from `requirements.txt` and then replays the locked bridge dependencies into a dedicated `.mt5linux-venv`.
+This keeps the legacy `numpy==1.21.4` wheel isolated from the main interpreter while avoiding resolver conflicts with tools like JupyterLab that expect newer NumPy builds.

 Activate the auxiliary environment with `./use-mt5linux.sh` whenever you need to run helpers that import the upstream `mt5linux` package (for example `install_programmatic_bridge.sh`).
-The script bootstraps `.mt5linux-venv` on demand, ensuring the lock file stays in sync with the published bridge wheels.
+The script bootstraps/refreshes `.mt5linux-venv` on demand so `mt5linux-lock.txt` remains the single source of truth for the bridge dependencies.

 The MT5 bridge currently ships wheels that are only validated against the NumPy 1.21 line on Linux for Python 3.10–3.11, so the requirements now accept